data-provider/website/website/versioned_docs/version-2.5.0/api-providers-and-selectors-methods.md

 ### `cleanDependenciesCache()`

 Cleans the cache of all dependencies of a selector.
-If called on a provider, it only cleans de provider cache (it is equivalent to call to `cleanCache`).
+If called on a provider, it only cleans the provider cache (it is equivalent to call to `cleanCache`).

 #### Example